benjamint24/SmartFinancialParser/README.md

 ## How to Run the Project (Terminal)
 - Clone this resposity to wherever you want
+- Have pandas installed using `pip install pandas` in terminal
 - Navigate to where the project is cloned to in your terminal
 - From the project root directory: cd Source Code
 - In the Source Code folder: python pipeline.py